Your car has been stolen…

 Use social media and the internet.

 Consider using Twitter, Facebook and other social media outlets to inform your friends that your car is stolen.
 Check online avenues that the car thief may use to try selling your car, like Craigslist.
 One of the tenant of community policing is ‘police are the public and that the public are the police’, the police being only members of the public who are paid to give full-time attention to duties which are incumbent on every citizen in the interests of community welfare and existence.
 Many stolen vehicles are recovered by concerned citizens and, at times, the theft victims themselves.
+If you find your stolen vehicle, contact law enforcement, Never approach the vehicle yourself.
+Approaching a stolen vehicle or confronting the person/s in the vehicle may put you and surrounding bystanders at serious risk.

 Cancel credit cards and ID cards.